drillby/automatization_of_pc/README.md

 This project is coded on a Windows mashine, so some changes may be needed to make it work on other platforms.

 ### Server hosting:
 So far I am hosting a server on my PC using Flask library.
-Soon I will be hosting a server on RaspberryPi
+Soon I will be hosting a server on RaspberryPi or Synology NAS if possible

 ### Spotify:
 * You need to install the tekore package.
 See https://tekore.readthedocs.io/en/stable/
-* Also you need to set up tekore.cfg.
+* You need to set up tekore.cfg.
 See https://tekore.readthedocs.io/en/stable/getting_started.html
+* Also you need to set up developer account for Spotify.
+See https://developer.spotify.com
 * Some functions may require Spotify premium account

 ### Wake on LAN: